Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 ## Version 1.17

 - Fixed some broken map events introduced in 1.16 (bandit's house)
-- Kire's treasure room is not open on first visit anymore
 - Improved a text in the temple of S'Trog
 - Fixed a text in the S'Angrila prison
 - Fixed tile issues at the stairs in the Thalion office